 And it tasted gooood!
 Maybe I should do this more often.
 I guess when you go to a club in Barcelona, you’ll easily pay over €8 for a margarita.
 But here it was included with the meal and we were didn´t break the bank on that one.

-Looking for more Foodie Advice in Spain?
+Looking for more Foodie Advice in Barcelona?

-Check my Food Tour in Malaga
+Check here for the best Food Tour in Barcelona

 Pay up or wash up

-Like I said, they have set packs with set prices.
+As I said, they have set packs with set prices.
 No surprises, no added taxes, no hidden extras.
 All we had to pay was €27,00.
 We got 2 pints of beer, nachos, 10 tacos and 2 margaritas for €27,00.

 As 27 euro is such an odd number, I left my remaining euros in the little Mexican Day of the Dead piggy bank on the counter.